MIPS/mips-ae-pylib-refactor/README.md

 > 💡 **Shell Note**: If you're using zsh (default on macOS), you must quote the bracket notation: `'.[notebooks]'` to prevent shell glob expansion.

+> 🔬 **Notebook Tip**: If you encounter import errors in notebooks, restart the Jupyter kernel (Kernel → Restart) to ensure all dependencies are properly loaded.

 ### 🎯 Launch Your First Analysis

 **For interactive learning (recommended):**